mdsmart36/brello-night-class/README.md

 10. User will be able to reorder cards in a list **as well as** move cards between lists at will.
 11. User will be able to cast a "vote" on card.
 12. Brello will be responsive.
+13. User will be able to copy a card from one list to another.
+14. User will be able to assign colored labels to a card.

 ## Advanced Acceptance Criteria